-Ramsay Health Care Limited is a company limited by shares that is incorporated and domiciled in Australia, whose shares are publicly traded on the Australian Securities Exchange.
+Ramsay Health Care Limited is a company limited by shares that is incorporated and domiciled in Australia, whose shares are publicly traded on the Australian stock exchange.
 Its ultimate parent entity is Paul Ramsay Holdings Pty Limited.
 The registered office is 9th Floor, 154 Pacific Highway, St Leonards NSW 2065.

-The financial report of Ramsay Health Care Limited ('the Company') for the year ended 30 June 2009 was authorised for issue on 4 September 2009 in accordance with a resolution of the directors.
+The financial report of Ramsay Health Care Limited (the Company) for the year ended 30 June 2009 was authorised for issue on 4 September in accordance with a resolution of the directors.